Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ## Sensything with Arduino

-This document gives key pointers into how a begginer can get started with the Sensything.
+This document gives key pointers into how a beginner can get started with the Sensything.
 It can guide you to enable the connections with your board to the computer and upload your first sketch.
 The Sensything is programmed using the Arduino Software (IDE), the Integrated Development Environment runs both online and offline.
 Starting the basics of electronics to more complex projects, the kit will help you control the physical world with sensor and actuators.

 ## Setting up Arduino for ESP32